-The Brooke-Hancock-Jefferson Metropolitan Planning Commission (BHJ MPC) is an Interstate Planning Commission that undertakes both the Metropolitan Transportation Planning needs for the Weirton-Steubenville, WV-OH Urbanized Area, and the Regional Planning and Development Activities for West Virginia Region 11.
-Designated as the Metropolitan Planning Organization for the Weirton-Steubenville, WV-OH Metropolitan Area, the BHJ MPO Planning Area encompasses a bi-state Appalachian area situated in the upper most region of the Ohio River Valley.
-The area is comprised of Brooke and Hancock counties found in the uppermost part of West Virginia’s Northern Panhandle and Jefferson County located in eastern Ohio.
-As such, the BHJ MPO strives to fulfill the federal Metropolitan Transportation Planning requirements of the most current authorized surface transportation legislation, Fixing America’s Surface Transportation Act, 2015 (FAST Act).
+As the region’s federally mandated Metropolitan Planning Commission (MPC), BHJ was created locally to undertake both the metropolitan transportation planning needs for the Weirton-Steubenville, WV-OH urbanized area, and the regional planning and development activities for West Virginia Region 11.
+The BHJ MPC strives to fulfill the federal Metropolitan Transportation Planning requirements of the most current authorized surface transportation legislation, Fixing America’s Surface Transportation Act, 2015 (FAST Act).
 The Brooke-Hancock Regional Planning and Development Council (BH RPDC), established and organized by West Virginia Code 8-25, is responsible for the comprehensive planning and development activities within West Virginia Region 11 bounded by the geographic area of Brooke and Hancock counties.

 The mission of the Brooke Hancock Jefferson Metropolitan Planning Commission is to:

 - Promote intergovernmental communication, cooperation and collaboration on issues and problems that have a greater-than-local impact.